 Popular American girl names

 Each year, the Social Security Administration rounds up the top baby names taken from birth certificates in America.
-These 10 have made the top few for years:
+In 2020, Olivia topped the list, but these other baby names have also made the top 10 over recent years:

 Old fashioned baby girl names